PROPER HVAC Installation IS CRITICAL FOR MAXIMIZING HVAC EFFICIENCY

 An HVAC system is a big expense, so it’s logical that homeowners would want to cut costs wherever they can.
-However, an improper installation can ultimately result in long term issues and costs they may not foresee.
+However, an improper installation can ultimately result in long-term issues and costs they may not foresee.
 Air conditioning installation is a complicated lengthy task that should be handled by experienced, knowledgeable technicians.
 If not, your AC could become a huge energy expense.

 An HVAC system that is not installed properly can have a shorter lifespan and be more prone to break.
-When your HVAC system is installed by an experience professional it will be installed with the space and manufacturer specifications in mind and adjusted accordingly.
+When your HVAC system is installed by an experienced professional it will be installed with the space and manufacturer specifications in mind and adjusted accordingly.

 Common HVAC Installation Errors